July 2 - 13, 2017 (12 days and 10 nights)

 SHIRETOKO - LAKE AKAN - TOKACHIGAWA ONSEN (B)(D)

 We'll travel southwest to enjoy a spectacular view of Lake Mashu from an observation point (weather permitting).
 The small isle (actually a lava hill rising from the lake bottom) in the center of the lake is known to the Ainu as the 'Isle of the Gods'.
 On a clear day, the clarity of the water and its intense blue color is quite startling - its transparency depth was once a world record.
-We'll make a stop to view Kami-no-ko Ike (God's child's pond), an amazing iridescent blue hue of water derived from minerals - so beautiful.
 Smoking volcanoes, 'Me-Akan' and O'kan' watch over Akan-ko (Lake Akan), but the lake is best known for its marimo, a rare spherical green algae designated as a Special Natural Monument.
 Marimo is formed when separate pieces of algae at the bottom of the lake roll around and eventually form into balls, gradually growing larger and larger.
 We'll enjoy a boat cruise on Lake Akan, providing us with a close-up view of the mountains, islands, and into remote sections of the lake.
-A brief stop will be made at Churui Islet to view live marimo in large tanks at the Marimo Exhibition and Observation Center.
-We'll continue on to spend the night in Tokachigawa.
-Enjoy dinner and relax in the hot springs of our onsen hotel this evening.
+A brief stop will be made at Churui Islet to view live marimo upclose in large tanks at the Marimo Exhibition and Observation Center.
+We'll continue on to spend the night in Tokachigawa, noted for its golden-brown onsen waters and breathtaking scenery of the Tokachi Plains.
+The Tokachi River creates rare botanical-based moor hot springs, known as 'hot springs for beauty', recognized as one of Hokkaido's heritages.
+Enjoy dinner and relax in the hot springs of our ryokan this evening.

 Accommodations at TOKACHIGAWA DAI-ICHI HOTEL or similar

 The tour price is based on double occupancy and a minimum group size of 20 passengers.
 Fare adjustment may apply for groups of 20 or under.
-The rate is based on tariffs and exchange rates effective 10/1/13.
-Tour fare is subject to change according to any airfare increase, fuel surcharge increase and fluctuation of the rate of exchange between U.S. and foreign currency.
+The rate is based on tariffs and exchange rates effective 9/1/16.
+Tour fare is subject to change according to any airfare increase, increase in government taxes, additional fuel surcharges and fluctuation of the rate of exchange between U.S. and foreign currency.
 In the event of revaluation, the land portion of the tour price may be adjusted prior to your final statement.